Photography: Tips for Better Pet and Kid Photos

 For either pets or kids, the very best shots are taken at their eye level.
 Yes, if you are serious, this can mean some time spent lying on the floor or ground on your belly.
 Eye-level shots, however, best convey the action and personality.

-Compare the 4 photos at right, for example.
+Compare the 4 photos above, for example.
 Notice how in the top 2, it takes a moment to figure out what or who is the subject of the photo.

 Now look at the bottom 2.
 No doubt remains.